 - The opportunity to apply for collaborative grants with U.S. colleagues

-- Be qualified primary and secondary school teachers with five or more years of classroom experience who hold full-time teaching positions in all subjects.
+- Applicants must be qualified primary and secondary school teachers with five or more years of classroom experience who hold full-time teaching positions in all subjects.
 Library media specialists, guidance counselors, curriculum specialists, special education coordinators, administrators and other educators who work directly with primary and/or secondary students in a primary or secondary school that serves a primarily local (not expatriate) population at least fifty percent of their time and teacher trainers may also apply to the program.